In the business world, there are two main types of corporations: C corporations and S corporations.

 If the term “C corporation” leaves you with some questions, don’t worry!
 This guide will help you understand what a C corporation is, how it’s taxed, and how to form one.

-Rocket Tip: If you decide that a corporation is right for your company, there are a lot of business incorporation services that can register your c corporation or s corporation online.
+Rocket Tip: If you decide that a corporation is right for your company, there are a lot of business formation services like ZenBusiness and LegalZoom are that can help you out for a great price.

 What Is a C Corporation?